adamwasila/slowjoe/README.md

 ## Install

-Go 1.12+ should be installed in the system.
-While it was not tested with earlier versions of go it should work as long as you provide all required dependencies.
+Go 1.13+ should be installed in the system and version 1.13 is minimal to sucessfully compile current codebase.

 Download to your `GOPATH` by typing standard `go get` command: